 Diagnosing Back Pain

 There are three general categories related to adolescents with back pain: muscular, bone-related, and discogenic.
-These areas are used to classify pain into two broad groups: conditions causing pain with extension and conditions causing pain with flexion.
-Other types of back injuries adolescent may suffer are contusions, strains and sprains.
-Contusions are a result from a direct blow to the back.
+These areas are used to classify pain into two broad groups: conditions causing pain with extension and conditions, causing pain with flexion.
+Other types of back injuries adolescents may suffer are contusions, strains, and sprains.
+Contusions are a result of a direct blow to the back.
 It can often lead to hematoma formation, pain, and swelling.
-With excessive stretching during concentric or eccentric contractions may strain muscles and tendons.
-A sprain is caused from a ligament stretching beyond its elastic limit.
-Chances of developing injuries such as strains and sprains or much greater for those who do not warm-up or stretch prior to exercise (MacDonald 2007 , p.
+Excessive stretching during concentric or eccentric contractions may strain muscles and tendons.
+A sprain is caused by a ligament stretching beyond its elastic limit.
+Chances of developing injuries such as strains and sprains or much greater for those who do not warm-up or stretch before exercise (MacDonald 2007, p.
 708).

 "The overall growth of the adolescent can contribute to the development of back pain.
 Muscle, ligaments, and fascia all can lag behind bone growth during early puberty, giving rise to tight back extensors and hip flexors.
 This tightness can also predispose to overuse injuries."
 (MacDonald 2007, p.
 709).

 A common injury in young athletes is Isthmic spondylolysis.
-This occurs as what we know, the relationship between evaluation and rehabilitation of back is unique.
+This occurs as what we know, the relationship between the evaluation and rehabilitation of back is unique.
 The anatomical cause is not as significant as the symptoms and functions for successful rehabilitation.
-For that reason, evaluation of the lumbar pain is based on signs and symptoms.
+For that reason, the evaluation of lumbar pain is based on signs and symptoms.
 Therefore, a general 4-level classification system that does not necessarily identify an anatomical cause was developed.
-The "red flag" is one level that describes lumbar pain.
+The "red flag" is one level that describes the lumbar pain.
 Athlete's signs, symptoms, and decreased function are the other 3 levels.
 This classification system is used for referral, participation, and rehabilitation decisions.
-"Given that low back tissues may the optimal exercise requires judgment based on clinical experience and scientific evidence".
+"Given that low back tissues may the optimal exercise requires judgement based on clinical experience and scientific evidence".
 (McGill 1998, p.
 754).
-Specific measuring techniques are: relative importance of strength, flexibility and endurance.
+Specific measuring techniques are the relative importance of strength, flexibility, and endurance.